Rakta Charitra 2: Plot

-The first half-hour is a recap of part I, such as the events of how Pratap Ravi (Vivek Oberoi) takes revenge for the murder of his father and brother, as well as how he comes to power.
-When no one in Andhra has the courage to stand up against Ravi, a man comes into the light to seek revenge on Prathap.
+There is a recap of part I, such as the events of how Pratap Ravi (Vivek Oberoi) takes revenge for the murder of his father and brother, as well as how he comes to power.
+When no one in Andhra has the courage to stand up against Pratap Ravi, a man comes into the light to seek revenge on him.
 Yeturi Suryanarayana Reddy, a.k.a.
 Surya (Suriya) is seen waiting in the woods near the main road, waiting for Pratap Ravi and hurls a bomb at his convoy.
 Unfortunately for Surya, Pratap Ravi escapes the bomb blast.
 Pratap Ravi's henchmen attempt to kill Surya, but he manages to escape.

-Surya informs his wife that he missed the chance of killing Pratap Ravi.
-Meanwhile, the media asks Pratap Ravi if this attempt is a Surya's revenge for the TV bomb placed in Surya's home by Pratap himself.
+Surya informs his wife Bhavani (Priyamani) that he missed the chance of killing Pratap Ravi.
+Meanwhile, the media asks Pratap Ravi if this attempt is Surya's revenge for the TV bomb placed in Surya's home by Pratap Ravi himself.
 Pratap Ravi denies the charge.
-Shivaji Rao asks Pratap to stop this vengeance, but Prathap insists on killing Surya.
-Pratap orders his action team to kill anyone who opposes him.
+Shivaji Rao (Shatrughan Sinha) asks Pratap Ravi to stop this vengeance, but the latter insists on killing Surya.
+Pratap Ravi orders his action team to kill anyone who opposes him.
 DCP Mohan Prasad (Sudeepa) starts to investigate the case.
-He finds Bhavani (Priyamani), wife of Surya, and demands Surya to surrender or else he would harm his wife and baby son Arya.
-Surya thinks that he has missed a great chance and another chance will not come so easily and decides to surrender for protection plots to kill Prathap Ravi.
-DCP Mohan Prasad produces Surya in court to face trial.
-Prathap Ravi sends a henchmen to kill Surya in the court itself, but Surya manages to fight him and kills the henchman in front of the judge.
+He finds Bhavani and demands that Surya to surrender or else he would harm his wife and baby son Arya.
+Surya thinks that he has missed a great chance and another chance will not come so easily, and so he decides to surrender for protection plots to kill Pratap Ravi.
+Mohan Prasad produces Surya in court to face his trial.
+Pratap Ravi sends a henchman to kill Surya in the court, but Surya manages to fight the henchman and kills him in front of the judge.
 Surya is sent to prison.

-Pratap Ravi decides to kill Surya inside the jail, he plans carefully and decides someone from outside their camp should do this, so that the police does not suspect them.
+Pratap Ravi decides to kill Surya inside the jail, he plans carefully and decides that someone from outside their camp should accomplish the task so that the police will not suspect them.
 In prison, Surya befriends Muddu Krishna by telling him his story.
-The flashback shows that after Pratap Ravi's attempt to kill Narasimha Reddy (Kitty), Surya's brother wants to take revenge.
-Surya, on the other hand, doesn't want to take revenge straight away, and tells him to be patient and to leave the matter as it is, as he doesn't want to put his mother and sister in any danger.
+The flashback shows that after Pratap Ravi attempts to kill Narasimha Reddy (Raja Krishnamoorthy), Surya's brother wants to take revenge.
+Surya, on the other hand, does not want to take revenge straight away and tells him to be patient and to leave the matter as it is, as he does not want to put his mother and sister in any danger.
 Within a few months, Surya's entire family is killed in the TV bomb blast.
-After hearing the story, Muddu Krishna decides to help Surya in killing Ravi.
+After hearing the story, Muddu Krishna decides to help Surya kill Ravi.
 The henchmen in prison try to kill Surya, but Surya fights them back.
 After this failure, Pratap Ravi is warned by Shivaji Rao.
 As a result, Pratap Ravi decides that he wants to stop this revenge, and he meets Surya in jail.
-Ravi tells Surya to stop this bloodshed, to which Surya promptly replies, "I'll surely stop – after killing you".
-Prathap thinks he can't do anything because he is in jail, which makes him defenceless.
+Pratap Ravi tells Surya to stop this bloodshed, to which Surya promptly replies that he will stop after killing the former.
+Pratap Ravi thinks he cannot do anything because he is in jail, which makes him defenseless.